syncfusion-content/winui-docs/winui/Ribbon/RibbonQAT.md

 ## Command Label

-The WinUI Ribbon Command Label illustrates the implementation of MS Word.
+WinUI Ribbon Command Label illustrates the implementation of MS Word.
 When the QAT is positioned below the Ribbon, it supports command labels at runtime.
 To show or hide the command label for QAT items, click `Show Command Labels` or `Hide Command Labels` in the Context menu

 ![Show Command Label](Ribbon-QAT-images/show-command-label.png)